Danial-Movahed/hblog-checker/README.md

 Then download the Windows version and run it to extract the files and run the ```hblog-win.py``` in bin folder and you are good to go!
+Please note that in some cases you may need to run this script in cmd.
+(e.g cd C:\Users\test\Downloads\hblog-win\bin
+python hblog-win.py)

 ### Linux
 In linux you need to have curl, python3, subprocess